Rounds of severe storms to rattle, drench eastern US

 The most far-reaching impacts from the storms will be torrential downpours that can slow travel and gusty winds that can break tree limbs and lead to sporadic power outages.
 However, some of the storms will take severe weather to another level.

-On Saturday, the risk of severe weather will advance more to the east and south over the Central states.
+A swath of wind and hail reports covered the Plains through the Midwest as a result of an initial round of severe weather that occurred on Friday.
+On Saturday, the risk of severe weather advanced more to the east and south over the Central and Great Lake states.

 GET THE FREE ACCUWEATHER APP